Micky Dolenz, Peter Noone, David Cassidy at Casino Rama, Orillia, ON on September 21, 2013

-Before one of the songs, David started saying, “This next song… ‘Last Train to’…?”.
+Before one of the songs, David started saying, “This next song… ‘Last Train to’…?”
 I thought he was making a joke about trying to read the set list, but instead, he took a sign someone in the crowd was holding up.
-He held it up and showed it to us and said, “This is what I have to deal with every night”.
-The sign was partially obscured, but from what I could see, it said something like “Take the last train to Whoreville […] room #322”.
+He held it up and showed it to us and said, “This is what I have to deal with every night.”
+From what I could see, the sign said something like “Take the last train to Whoreville […] room #322”.
 I don’t know who the sign was meant for, but there were at least two signs in the front row that were held up quite a lot during the show.
-Another sign had been shown on the video screens earlier, and it started with something like “There’s a kind of hush on the last train to Clarksville…” and then was presumably followed by a reference to one of David’s songs.
+Another sign had been shown on the video screens earlier, and it started with something like “There’s a kind of hush on the last train to Clarksville…” presumably followed by a reference to one of David’s songs.

 He introduced the band, and the keyboard player did a solo.
 I don’t know much about keyboards/pianos/organs/those kinds of instruments, but the sound of the one used in “I Think I Love You” is very distinct, right?
 So when the keyboard player switched over to playing that kind of sound, I think everyone knew what was coming.
 Just before the “I don’t know what I’m up against” part, David said this was his favourite part.